About Langkawi

-The first UNESCO Geopark in Southeast Asia
+The first UNESCO Global Geopark in Southeast Asia

 In fact, Langkawi is the country’s only location with such complete records.